Skip to main content

 • If you specify a version ID that is a real version, you get 200 OK and the object content.

 For many common recovery scenarios and day-to-day operational contexts, rclone offers a self-service interface that balances capability with ease of use.
 It’s a good choice when you need to get a file back quickly or reset the bucket to a clean slate of active versions without worrying about an accumulation of older, potentially unnecessary versions cluttering things up.
-However, direct AWS CLI commands might be necessary when:
+For precise recovery, use the AWS CLI rather than rclone.
+This applies when you need to:

-• You need to recover a specific version for compliance or audit purposes.
+• Recover a specific version for compliance or audit purposes.

-• You need precise control over which versions are restored.
+• Have precise control over which versions are restored.

-• You need to handle scenarios where delete markers are involved.
+• Handle scenarios where delete markers are involved.